Scouthoovy/DIP-GITractSegmentation/README.md

 The key steps in this automated process are as follows:

-* Conversion of PNG slices to NifTI format.
-* Bias field correction to mitigate intenstiy inhomogeneities.
+* Wavelet denoising to suppress noise while maintain organ structures and sharpness
-* Intensity normalization to standardize the intensity range.
+* Min-max intensity normalization to standardize the intensity range.
-* Intra-case atlas creation to reduce variation across scans.
+* Contrast Limited Adaptive Histogram Equalization to enhance contrast without over-amplification of noise.

 ## Dependencies
 The following Python libraries are utilized to build this project:

 * SimpleITK: Allows for multi-dimensional image analysis.
-Used to process our NIFTI images and conduct image registration.
 * NumPy: Allows for efficent mathematical operations.
-* Pillow: Allows for reading PNG image slices.
 * Scikit-Image: Used for resizing images.
+* Pandas:
+* Tensorflow:
+* PyWavelets:

 ## Installation
 ## Code Structure
 The code structure of the project is organized into 5 main files:
 * main.py
-* utils.py
+* utilities.py
 * preprocessing.py
+* model.py
-* atlas_creation.py
+* metrics.py
-* validation.py
+* create_dataset.py

 ## Data & Format